chetmancini/mancini.consulting/index.md

 ## Key areas of expertise

-* Large data systems and pipelines
+* Large data systems and pipelines in marketing, ecommerce, and online advertising industries
-* Machine learning productionization
+* AI & Machine learning productionization at scale
-* Hiring and recruiting top tier engineers
+* Hiring and recruiting top tier engineers and analysts in data-oriented roles
-* AWS/cloud cost control
+* AWS/cloud infrastructure management
 * Security infrastructure
 * Data governance and privacy